Sam36502/gin-tonic/README.md

 ## Planned Future Improvements
  - Embed interface: Lets you embed a datablock file and fetch data from it easily (`embed.h`)
+ - Extend Datablock features. e.g. Auto chunking larger blocks, built-in compression, etc.
+   Could maybe include extra-large blocks that are just imported files. (useful for assets)
+ - Asset Framework: Extend datablock API to include more access operations and then set up a framework that lets you register assets so they can all be collected in a single large archive DBF.
+Would include "linking" system to ensure unique IDs while using a human-readable name.
+Once "compiled" names become simple IDs.
+(Hash map?)
  - Network interface: Provides basic net utilities for hosting and connecting to servers.
 Maybe also net-event infrastructure (`network.h`)